 We are excited that Under Ground, a novel set in 1915 in the Iron Range of Minnesota, is now available!
 Like all good historical fiction, it has as much to do with our world today as in 1915.
 Megan Marsnik’s important story was serialized in the Minneapolis Star Tribune in the summer of 2015.

 ARE YOU INTERESTED IN EDITING AN ANTHOLOGY TO SUPPORT A CAUSE?

 We are looking for worthy causes and more than worthy book ideas!
 Got an idea?
 Consider editing your own anthology to benefit a non-profit.
 If we like your idea, we can be your publisher and help you all along the way.
 This is not a money-making scheme; it will cost you nothing.
 And while you won’t make a nickel (and neither will we), you will be supporting your cause.
 Let’s talk!

 Flexible Press is dedicated to supporting authors, communities, and mission-driven non-profits through story.

 We believe that stories are fundamental to being human; to tell our stories, to hear and internalize the journeys of others, to learn and grow through glimpsing other lives and cultures, is not only critical, it is beautiful.

-We believe that more than any time in the past, there is a wealth of talented, inspirational, and vital authors waiting to have their voices heard, and we intend to do what we can to make that happen.
+We believe that more than at any time in the past, there are a wealth of talented, inspired, and vital authors waiting to have their voices heard.
+We intend to do what we can to make that happen.

 We believe that inequity has been baked into society for far, far too long; it is up to us as individuals and as organizations to remove institutional and interpersonal barriers and lift up the voices of those who have been silenced, so that we can live in a world where equality isn’t a hope, but a reality.